What you can build

 How many ADUs does Solana Beach allow for multifamily properties?

-Solana Beach allows up to 2 detached ADUs for multifamily lots with an existing multi-family building.
+Solana Beach allows at least 2 detached ADUs for multifamily lots with an existing multi-family building.
 (Meaning: In order to build 2 ADUs, the property must already have at least a duplex on it, not just a single family dwelling)

 Can I build a guest house or pool house in Solana Beach?